chalggg/chalggg/README.md

 ### Who am I?

 Young and ambitious programmer from Poland.
 I am interested in machine learning and embedded systems.
-Privately addicted to watching movies and reading books.
+Privately addicted to tinkering with electronics, reading science news and watching movies.
 Currently studying Aerospace Design which is my other passion.

 ## My education
 I got my Master of Science (Polish: magister) at Wrocław University of Science and Technology.